Help us save orphaned animals

-We’ve received more animals in 2021 than we have in any year before.
-And with orphan season just beginning, we urgently need donations to help us buy food and medicine and to provide rehabilitation so that these animals have a second chance at life.
+We received more animals in 2021 than we have in any year before.
+And with orphan season well underway, we urgently need donations to help us buy food and medicine and to provide rehabilitation so that these animals have a second chance at life.
 Animals such as Dzuwa (below), who was rescued from the illegal pet trade.
 Thankfully, Dzuwa is now safe in our care and will be given every chance to be released back into the wild, where he belongs.

 Not all the orphans we’ve received recently are monkeys.
 Leo and Milo are seven-month-old hyenas who came to us as tiny cubs after their mum was chased away from their den and never returned.